-The role of each standard element:
+Role of each standard element:

-Provisions Explanation RSPO Standard Setting Document Category Principle Fundamental statements about the desired outcome.
-A fundamental statement about a desired outcome, often providing more details of the objectives.
-Normative Criteria What implementation of the Principle looks like - prerequisites / means of assessing whether a Principle has been fulfilled.
-Requirements that need to be met in order to fulfil a Principle.
-Criteria add meaning and operationality to a Principle without being direct measures of performance.
-Normative

-Indicator Variables to measure theimplementation (positive or negative) Measurable conditions as a basis of assessment whether the related Criteria can be met or not.
-Indicators convey a single, meaningful message or piece of information Normative Guidance Additional information that assists with the understanding, implementation and auditing of the requirement (i.e., the Indicator) Guidance consists of meaningful information to help units of certification and auditors to understand what a Criteria and / or Indicator meant in their implementation practices, and to be an indication of a good practice and practices that should be followed.
-Informative Prosedural Note Exceptional measures to allow mention of pending developments.
-A note in the standard only to be used where a methodology or element of th standard is still under development to clarify terms, conditions and procedure prior to the said methodology or element being finalized.
+Team Explanation RSPO Standard Setting document Category Principle Fundamental statements about a desired outcome Criteria What implementation of the principle looks like The conditions that need to be met in order to Norr - the pre- conditions/a means of judging whether fulfil a principle.
+Criteria add meaning and operationality to a Principle without themselves being direct measures of performance.
+Normative Indicator licator Variable to measure the implementation (positive or negative) The measurable states, which allow the or not associated Criteria, are being met.
+Indicators convey a single, Meaningful message or piece of information.
+Normality Normative Guidance Additional information that assists with the understanding, implementation and auditing of the requirement (i.e. the Indicator) Guidance consists of useful information to help the unit of certification and auditor understand what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that shall be followed.
+Informative Procedural Note Exceptional measure to allow mention of pending developments A note in the standard only to be used where a methodology or element of the standard is still under development to clarify terms, conditions and procedure prior to the said methodology or element being finalised.
 Informative

-The Role of Definition
+Role of Definitions

-Throughout this standard, some terms carry specific RSPO definitions, which are provided in Annex 2-Definitions of this standard document.
-These Definitions are binding elemets of Criteria and Indicator.
+Throughout the standard, some terms carry a specific RSPO definition, which is provided in Annex 2 - Definitions section of this standard.
+These definitions are binding elements of Criteria and Indicators.